ayyubibrahimi/ayyubibrahimi/README.md

 **About me**:

-I work as the Director of Research for [LLEAD at the Innocence Project New Orleans (IPNO)](https://www.ipno.org/), the first state-wide initiative tracking police misconduct in Louisiana.
+I work as the Director of Research for [LLEAD at the Innocence Project New Orleans (IPNO)](https://www.ipno.org/).
+As the first state-wide database of its kind in the United States, LLEAD uniquely tracks police misconduct and the movements of officers subsequent to termination or resignation in lieu of termination.
 Prior to joining IPNO, I contributed to rule of law research in the U.S., South America, Europe, and the Middle East at the [World Justice Project (WJP)](https://worldjusticeproject.org/) as a Program Assistant for the research team.
 Before WJP, I was a research intern at the [Amman Center for Human Rights Studies](https://achrs.org/english/) in Amman, Jordan, which received the UN Human Rights Prize in 2023.
 I hold a B.A. from the University of Pennsylvania.

 **Current Projects**:
 | Project Name | Description | Technologies Used | Repo Link |